 Digital vs Paper Organization

-There’s no universal best option.
-The right choice depends on how your brain works.
+There’s no one universal best choice.
+The most appropriate choice depends on how your brain functions.

 | Preference | Better Fit |